-Join State Park Interpreters around the campfire on Saturday nights for fun and interactive presentations about local wildlife and cultural topics.
+Join State Park Interpreters around the campfire on Saturday nights during the summer season for fun and interactive presentations about local wildlife and cultural topics.
 All ages welcome.

 Junior Ranger Program

 Children ages 7-12 are invited to become Jr. Rangers at Pismo State Beach!
 Join our Interpretive Park Rangers for fun activities as you learn about the outdoors!
 At your first Junior Ranger program you will get a logbook and badge.
-Programs are offered in the Oceano Campground Campfire Center and the North Beach Campfire Center on Thursdays, Fridays and Saturdays at 10:30am.
+Programs are offered in the Oceano Campground Campfire Center and the North Beach Campfire Center during the summer season.

 The objective of the Oceano Dunes Junior Lifeguard Program is to provide quality water safety education.
 Further, the program is designed to improve young people's physical conditioning, their understanding and respect for the environment, and their respect for themselves, their peers and their parents.